Visual content is one of the selling points that affect consumers’ buying decisions, and it’s a crucial part of the buying process.

 Alt titles, on the other hand, are not essential.
 Alt titles are the titles of images and will only be visible only on hover.

 Alt tags should better contain keywords that you want to rank for and be more descriptive.
 Avoid keyword stuffing, and write alt tags that make sense.
+You can find more Alt text best practices in this guide.

 Consider the following example in which the title of an image is random letters and numbers.
 When a user opens the image in a tab, the title, in this case, will not look so professional: